 Orlando is trilingual in Spanish, English, and Norwegian.
 In addition to having over a decade of experience in international volunteerism, Orlando has also worked for the Guatemalan government and with Returned Peace Corps Volunteers.
 He has worked to eradicate poverty, produce green energy, and promote multiculturalism and ethnic diversity.

-Peru: Spirit of the Andes
+Peru: Children of the Andes

 Host: Miguel Revatta Tagle